-Forewords: TPO is a hot-air welded thermo-plastic single-ply roofing membrane produced by numerous manufacturers.
+Foreword: TPO is a hot-air welded thermoplastic single-ply roofing membrane produced by numerous manufacturers.
 TPO was created to be better than EPDM Rubber roofing and cheaper than PVC roofs, while it would still provide all the benefits of hot-air welded seams.
 It was a good plan, and now TPO membrane covers billions of square feet of roofs and represents a multi-billion dollar roofing market, but there are some problems…

 In it’s fairly short life (about 15-16 years) TPO went through at least 2 generations.
-1st generation of TPO roofs began to fail in the late 1990′s and early 2000′s.
+1st generation of TPO roofs began to fail in the late 1990’s and early 2000’s.
 Now, some manufacturers are on their 3rd generation (or major reformulation) of their TPO products.
 At the same time, TPO’s main rival – PVC roofing membrane such as IB Flat Roof, has not changed its formula in over 30 years.
-To get more insight into which thermoplastic roofing system to choose, I recommend you read our PVC vs. TPO roofing article.

 Whether you are a customer looking for a new flat roof or a roofing contractor, I recommend that you to do some serious research on TPO before investing in it.
 This will serve your own benefit.